 Start with a red onion.
 Thinly slice one half of the onion; then chop the other half.
 Cube the sweet potato, and chop celery and garlic.

-In a large pot, heat three tablespoon of olive oil.
+In a large pot, heat three tbsp of olive oil.
 Add chopped onions, sweet potato and celery and saute on medium-high, stirring occasionally, for five minutes or until slightly tender.
 Now add garlic, curry, seasoned salt, paprika and bay leaf.
 Toss together briefly.

 Pour in three cans of vegetable broth.
 Cook on medium-high and bring to a boil.
 As broth is boiling, stir in rinsed red lentils.